 Good things come in small packages.
-And we think this is particularly true for the Half Prana Bolster.
-Toronto yoga teacher David Good talks us through five ways to use it.
+And we think this is particularly true for the Mini Prana Bolsters, Toronto yoga teacher David Good talks us through five ways to use it.

 1. Supported Back Bend